KeaCluster/react-starter-guide/Part1.md

 </div>
 )

-// Use magic functions and render inside the usual root element of a normal html document.
+// Uses magic functions and renders inside the root element of an html document.

 ReactDOM.render(component, document.getElementById('root'))
 ```